 Alan Doss

-Alan Doss is the chair of the advisory board of the Oxford Global Society and former president of the Kofi Annan Foundation.
+Alan Doss led several UN peacekeeping operations.
+He now chairs the advisory board of the Oxford Global Society and the Myanmar interest group of Diplomats without Borders.
 He is the author of "A Peacekeeper in Africa: Learning From UN Interventions in Other People's Wars."

 Last year was tough for United Nations peacekeeping operations, especially in Africa.
 In the Democratic Republic of the Congo, local people demonstrated angrily against the perceived inability of peacekeepers to protect civilians in the east of the country.
 In Mali, …